 This series of novels - up to three books at this time, I hope there will be others - is excellent, echoing much of the flavor and qualities of Robert A. Heinlein's juveniles, although they deal with subject matter and themes RAH was unable to put into his early books due to editorial constraints.
-There is some strong language, along with discussion of sexual situations, but nothing so extreme that it should concern most parents or hinder enjoyment of these books by most teenagers or young adults.
+Jumping off the Planet includes some strong language, along with discussion of sexual situations, but nothing so extreme that it should concern most parents or hinder enjoyment of these books by most teenagers or young adults.
 It is apparent that Gerrold grew up on Heinlein's books, as so many others have, and I can recall only one other juvenile (Alexei Panshin's Rite of Passage) that came close to capturing the same excitement that RAH instilled in so many readers.
 Gerrold's description of the technologies of his future scenario exceeds what RAH usually included, but his characters will seem extremely familiar to anyone who has read any of the Grand Master's work.

 I don't want to belabor the point about the similarities between the two writers, so I best get it all out of the way here at the beginning.
 This work by Gerrold is at least equal to the best, and certainly better than the majority, of Heinlein's young adult tales.
 For those of you familiar with my opinion of Heinlein you will know this is extremely high praise indeed.
 There are also quite a few direct references to RAH in these books.
 The orbital elevator prominent in the first novel is nicknamed The Beanstalk, which is what Heinlein called a similar technology in his later novels Friday and Job: A Comedy of Justice.
 One of the settlements on the moon is called Heinlein Dome, the lunar inhabitants are referred to as Loonies and they are ruled by the Lunar Authority, and one of RAH's most famous slogans is referenced in a paraphrase - "There ain't no such thing as a free launch."